DPAC A to Z Guide

 American Dance Festival (ADF)

-Deemed “the world’s greatest dance festival” by The New York Post, DPAC is honored to host ADF performances for seven weeks every June and July.
+Deemed “the world’s greatest dance festival” by The New York Post, DPAC is honored to host ADF performances during the summer.

 Americans With Disabilities Act (ADA):